Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

 * Feature - Sortable location column in admin.
+* Feature - Automatically Generate Username from Email Address option (disable to show a username field).
 * Fix - Pagination with default permalinks.
 * Fix - Correctly generate geolocation data when adding a post manually.
 * Fix - Chosen width when resizing the page.